 Despite being a reporter familiar with a handful of immunotherapy drugs in clinical trials in 2014, I didn’t cover lung cancer at all.
 A quick scan of websites designed for patients helped me grasp lung cancer’s complexity.

-Lung cancer is divided into two types: NSCLC and small cell lung cancer which require very different treatment approaches.
+Lung cancer is divided into two types: NSCLC and small cell lung cancer (SCLC),which require very different treatment approaches.
 NSCLC makes up 80 to 85 percent of diagnoses and within it are three subtypes: adenocarcinoma, squamous cell carcinoma, and large cell carcinoma.
 Adenocarcinoma, the kind Uncle Ebba had, is the most common and develops in the cells that produce the mucus lining of the airways.